Chittiraikumar/API_Automatio_RestAssures/README.md

 ![image](https://user-images.githubusercontent.com/88130729/231574601-8d7af3aa-6c7d-4054-9928-824b1fae6aca.png)

 ## pom.xml
-he POM contains information about the project and various configuration detail used by Maven to build the project.
+The POM contains information about the project and various configuration detail used by Maven to build the project.

 ## Folder Structure
 ### TestBase